 Saint Robert Bellarmine’s Clarity of Mind and Soul

-Bellarmine was from a noble family, received an excellent formation in the humanities – he had memorized Virgil as a boy – and soon turned to the more foundational and important science of theology, steeping himself in the thought of Saint Thomas Aquinas, on whose Summa Theologica he lectured for years as a professor at the Roman College, now the Gregorian University.
-There is no better way to form a theological mind than the scholastic method as perfected by Thomas Aquinas, and by ‘theological mind’ we mean a mind trained to make the proper distinctions, so the truth behind the words may be perceived as clearly as possible.
-And, to be clear, this is still the method prescribed at the highest levels of Church teaching, by Popes, documents, letters galore, right up to the Second Vatican Council in its decree of the formation of priests, Optatam Totius, as well as the 1983 Code of Canon Law, and a hundred or so other papal decrees prior to these.
+Bellarmine was from a noble family, received an excellent formation in the humanities – he had memorized Virgil as a boy – and soon turned to the more foundational and important science of theology, steeping himself in the thought of Saint Thomas Aquinas, on whose Summa Theologica he lectured for years as a professor at the Jesuit Roman College, now the Gregorian University.
+There is no better way to form a theological mind than the scholastic method as perfected by Thomas Aquinas, and by ‘theological mind’ we mean a mind trained to make the proper distinctions in accord with reality, so the truth behind the words may be perceived as clearly as possible.
+And, to be clear, this is still the method prescribed at the highest levels of Church teaching, right up to the Second Vatican Council in its decree of the formation of priests, Optatam Totius, as well as the 1983 Code of Canon Law, and a hundred or so other papal decrees prior to these.

-Appointed a Cardinal in 1599, he saw what was stake in the issues of the day.
-For all of his other achievements, Bellarmine is perhaps more known for his role in the early stages of the complex Galileo affair, mired in a clash of human personalities.
+Appointed a Cardinal in 1599, Robert Bellarmine saw what was stake in the issues of the day.
+For all of his other achievements, he is perhaps more known for his role in the early stages of the complex Galileo affair, mired in a clash of human personalities.
 The cardinal realized how difficult it would be for people to accept that the Earth was spinning on its axis, all the while hurtling around the Sun at fantastic velocities – they knew even back then that our planet, if such were true, had to be moving at many thousands of miles per hour.
-Not only Scripture, but our very senses seem to tell us otherwise, that the Earth is quite stationary and stable.
-But the key word is ‘seem’.
-As Bellarmine concluded after meeting with Galileo in February of 1616, soon after the scientist began his championing of Copernicanism, if irrefutable scientific evidence were presented for motion of the Earth, we would have to accept it, and in the meantime be open to the possibility of its truth:
+Not only Scripture, but our very senses evince otherwise, that the Earth seems quite stationary and stable.
+But the key word is ‘seems’, for those same senses oft deceive us.
+As Bellarmine concluded after meeting with Galileo in February of 1616, soon after the scientist began his championing of Copernicanism, if irrefutable scientific evidence were presented for the motion of the Earth, we would have to accept it, and in the meantime be open to the possibility of its truth:

 I say that if there were a true demonstration that the sun is at the center of the world and the earth in the third heaven, and that the sun does not circle the earth but the earth circles the sun, then one would have to proceed with great care in explaining the Scriptures that appear contrary, and say rather that we do not understand them, than that what is demonstrated is false.